kamranayub/kamranayub.github.io/input/posts/2020-01-01-year-in-review-2020-goals.md

 Title: "2019 Year and Decade in Review plus 2020 Goals"
 Published: 2020-01-01 00:03:00 -0500
-Lead: An entire decade has finished which brought crazy life experiences.
-This last year brought a new course, new blog, plus plans for the future!
+Lead: "An entire decade has finished which brought crazy life experiences.
+This last year brought a new course, new blog, plus plans for the future!"
 Tags:
 - Life
 - Goals